DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     * Majority of sidebar links and associated views are visible to all users.
-    * Sidebar links and associated views will still be visible and accessible if you set a required permission or the login required criteria on that route's view and that user meets the required criteria to access that view.
+    * Sidebar links and associated views will still be visible and accessible if you set required permissions or the login required criteria on that route's view and that user meets the required criteria to access that view.
     * Sidebar links and associated views will be hidden / blocked if you set a